Navigating Third-Party Energy Suppliers: What You Need to Know

 Your solar system cranks out kWh when the sun is shining.
 In many cases, your system produces more electricity than you use at that time, meaning there’s “extra” electricity.
 With net metering, that extra power goes to the grid, and you receive a credit on your electric bill for each kWh.

-When your solar system is not producing energy (like the middle of the night), but you need electricity, you draw power from the grid for “free” until your credit runs out.
+When your solar system is not producing energy (like in the middle of the night), but you need electricity, you draw power from the grid for “free” until your credit runs out.

 Net metering is important to solar energy’s payback.
 Without it, you’re only offsetting your electricity costs when you’re using electricity while the sun is shining.
 Losing out on net metering means you’re wasting tons of kWh, which could cost you hundreds or thousands over the course of your system’s lifespan.